TamimEhsan/interview-questions-bangladesh/docs/kite.md

 <details>
 <summary>
-(Technical round) Problem: Design a data structure to add integers and remove the most frequent element, with ties broken by recency.
+Design a data structure to add integers and remove the most frequent element, with ties broken by recency.
 </summary>
 <hr>